GoogleCloudPlatform/python-docs-samples/composer/2022_airflow_summit/DATAPROC_EXPANSION_README.md

 ## Prerequisites
-Go through the tutorial to [Run a data analytics DAG in Google Cloud](https://cloud.google.com/composer/docs/data-analytics-googlecloud)
+Go through the tutorial to [Run a data analytics DAG in Google Cloud](https://cloud.google.com/composer/docs/data-analytics-googlecloud) skipping the cleanup steps.

 ## About this example